 First of all there’s the use of the hands.
 Their purpose goes far beyond conventional acts of holding cutlery and wiping one’s bum and Italians know this well.
 Whether flailing indiscriminately in disagreement or making demonstrative gestures near one’s groin area in order to communicate the “breaking of one’s balls,” Italians really take advantage of the human body’s upper extremities.
-They are as much a part of conversation as the words themselves and imagining Italians speaking without their hands is like trying to imagine Asian tourists without selfie sticks.
+They are as much a part of conversation as the words themselves and imagining Italians speaking without their hands is like trying to imagine American tourists without tube socks.
 The upper body’s full potential is really being met in Italy, and I think that’s something to consider for a moment.

 Secondly, there’s directness.
 Having lived in Britain for the better part of the last decade and endured many a conversation containing more non-verbal proprieties and unwarranted expressions of apology than actual words themselves, I can tell you this: Bullshitting is hard work.
 It’s much more time effective, and at times life saving, to know out rightly if you’ve offended someone by adding milk to their tea before water or if your choice of shellfish starter is going to send your dinner guest into anaphylactic shock.
 Life is short, and if we make the grave mistake of leaving our thought reading devices at home then we’re all just wasting precious life moments imprisoned in an eternal loop of empty verbal gobbledygook.
 That or we’ve died a slow, suffocating death-by-crustacean.
 Italians do us all a great service when they get to the point bluntly and without hesitation.
 In this way, they are the most misunderstood of cultures.
 Famous for having no awareness of time or respect for punctuality, the opposite is actually true.
 They have a profound awareness of time.
 They know once they arrive to their scheduled social engagement they’ll already be saving you both 20 minutes by cutting the introductory bullshit and telling you that yes, your haircut does make you look like your mother.
 Knowing this, they leave 15 minutes later than you did.
 There’s no false complimenting or superficial douchebaggery once face-to-face and so based on this widely overlooked truth, Italians are actually always early.
 Italian tardiness is one of the most undeserved and ill informed stereotypes ever bestowed upon a country.
 And so, misunderstood and insulted, they carry on telling it like it is and saving us minutes of our lives by simply not beating around the bush, and we repay them by calling them lazy and late.
 The nerve.